Giancarlo del Monaco: Career

 He also has served as the General Manager for several opera companies and festivals: the Montepulciano Festival in 1975, Staatstheater Kassel from 1980 to 1982, the Macerata Festival from 1986 to 1988 and Theater der Bundesstadt in Bonn from 1992 to 1997.
 In the 1992-93 season, he made his debut as a director at the Metropolitan Opera.
 He served as the General Director of Opéra de Nice from 1997 to 2001, and as the Artistic Director of the Tenerife Opera Festival from 2009 to 2011.

 With his great career as General director, Giancarlo del Monaco becomes one of the most important stage directors of his generation.

 He has directed opera productions in many noted opera houses and music venues in various locations, including Barcelona, Beijing, Berlin, Bologna, Bregenzer Festspiele, Buenos Aires, Catania, Hamburg, Los Angeles, Madrid, Munich, Milan, Montpellier, Naples, New York City, Chorégies d'Orange, Paris, Rome, Savonlinna, Stuttgart, Tel Aviv, Venice, Washington, Vienna and Zurich.

 Del Monaco is fluent in 5 languages.

 Personal life

 Del Monaco has four daughters: Stella, Fedora, Alessandra and Laura.

+In December 2024, Vladimir Putin granted Del Monaco Russian citizenship.